AndreVallestero/knucklebones-solver/README.md

 # knucklebones-solver
-Knucklebones Solver using minimax and median-weighting for random probabilities
+Knucklebones Solver using minimax and mean-weighting for random probabilities

 Check it out here: https://andrevallestero.github.io/knucklebones-solver/